Download the Felix App

 If you haven’t yet received a vaccine for any of these STIs, you should talk to your healthcare team about how you can go about requisitioning these vaccines.
 This can give yourself the peace of mind that you’re largely protected from infection from these STIs, at least.

 It’s recommended that if you believe you could be at risk of exposure to any STIs, you should request testing every 3-6 months.
+If you would like to explore STI testing with Felix, complete a short assessment to get started with a practitioner today.

 Not only will this allow you to keep an eye on your health to ensure no unintentional infections have taken place, but it will allow you to seek treatment immediately if an exposure does take place, so that you can minimize the chances of spreading it to your partner(s).